 Did you know that if you travel locally on YouTube business - say, to a coffee shop to do some editing, or to Target to pick up supplies - you can claim local transportation expenses?
 Not only can you claim on the mileage (currently at 55 cents per mile but this differs every year), but if you keep your receipt, you can also claim for any parking expenses.
-Any local travel expenses incurred, even toll charges, can be tax deductible if you keep proof of payment.
+Any local travel expenses incurred, even toll charges can be tax-deductible if you keep proof of payment.

 #9 Subscription & Software Licencing Fees

-Again, it’s up to you to prove to the IRS that any licences or subscriptions you list have a direct impact on your business.
+Again, it’s up to you to prove to the IRS that any licenses or subscriptions you list have a direct impact on your business.
 The subscription had better tie into the way that you're making income, and you need to be honest about the money you’ve spent in order to make an income from YouTube.
 And, if you can show that it was, you're good.
 Some examples of the type of expenses you can claim for include:

 - Website hosting

 - Computer/Tech insurance cover

 You can also claim against bank fees incurred as part of running your YouTube Channel which includes expenses like Wire transfers, or if you pay a monthly fee for a business bank account, or incur PayPal charges.
 If you sell merch, you can also claim postage and packaging expenses, and if you have a PO Box, you can claim for that too!

 There is no escape from paying taxes to the IRS, but if you ethically report your income and deductions and you're not lying about anything, you have absolutely nothing to be worried about.